toolinbox/en.toolinbox.net/Klib/index.md

 ## Review Notes in Kindle for macOS

-When review notes, we may want to read the book of that part again.
-In this case, **Klib could open Kindle for macOS and jump to the exact location of the note**.
+When reviewing notes, you may want to read that part of the book again.
+In this case, **Klib can open Kindle for macOS and jump to the exact location**.
 Very cool and useful.

 ![][image-5]

-You can also press `Space` key in Klib to quickly review it.
+You can also press the `Space` bar in Klib to quickly preview the selected note.
 Feel familiar?

 ![][image-6]

 ## Open With Amazon

-When review books, sometimes we want to view the table of contents, customer reviews, or other books written by same author.
-In this case, **Klib could open the book in Amazon with one click.**
+When reviewing books we sometimes want to view the table of contents, customer reviews, or other books written by same author.
+In this case, **Klib can open the book on the Amazon site with one click.**

 ![][image-7]

 ## Free to Edit

-You will feel free to edit book title, author, highlights, notes, etc.
+In Klib you can freely edit the book title, author, highlights, notes, etc.

 ![][image-8]

 ## Search Anything

-You can search any possible content:
+You can search for any of the following content in Klib:

 - Book title
 - Author